Noatel/DailyTradingCalculator/README.md

 We made this project because you dont need to greed to make profit,

 > When you doubt, zoom out
+>
-When there is a dump, there is a pump
+> When there is a dump, there is a pump
+>
-When i give you an all time high, i give you a time to buy If you not apraise me at 50000 you dont deserve me at 60000 bulls get profit, bears get profit, pigs get slaughtered Bitcoin has no top, because the dollar has no bottom
+> When i give you an all time high, i give you a time to buy
+>
+> If you not apraise me at 50000 you dont deserve me at 60000
+>
+> Bulls get profit, bears get profit, pigs get slaughtered
+>
+> Bitcoin has no top, because the dollar has no bottom

 ## Installation